Aramark Tax Strategy

 - use of external advisors where necessary.

-The CFO of the UK group is regularly updated on tax matters by the tax department.
-Through this open and regular communication, the tax department highlights the importance of tax compliance and managing and minimising tax risk for the UK group.
+The Chief Financial Officer (‘CFO’) of the UK Group is regularly updated on tax matters by the tax department.
+Through this open and regular communication, the tax department highlights the importance of tax compliance and managing and minimising tax risk for the UK Group.

 The UK Group’s annual compliance with the Senior Accounting Officer requirements and the internal controls relating to it contribute towards the approach to identification, management and minimisation of tax risks.